deviljin112/Python-Modules/README.md

 - Built in functions
 - PyPi Library
 - What is `pip`
+  - Package Manager for Python
+  - Used to install external packages
 - How to use `pip`
+  - `pip install <package_name>`
 - APIs with Python

 ## PIP